 If you've had the flu vaccine before

-Even if you’ve had a flu vaccine in the past, you need to get vaccinated again this year because the virus changes constantly and your immunity reduces over time.
+Even if you’ve had a flu vaccine in the past, you need to get vaccinated again this year.
+This is because the virus changes constantly and your immunity reduces over time.

 If you’ve been pregnant before, remember that a healthy flu-free pregnancy last time is no guarantee you won’t catch flu this time.
-To make sure you get the maximum protection, you must get the vaccine again.
+To make sure you get the maximum protection, it's recommended that you get the vaccine.

 Other vaccines during pregnancy